musikele/musikele.github.io/_drafts/how-internet-ads-work.md

 - prebid
 - dfp
 - rtb
-title: 'How internet ads work '
+title: How internet ads work
 header-img: "/images/pexels-photo-802024.jpeg"
 description: 'Real time bidding, header bidding, DFP, GAM, cpm ... welcome in the world of ads, where everything is an acronym.
 Le me try to explain how everything